Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_iot/google_cloud_iot_core/readme.md

 - For more details on the application usage, functionality and other details, refer to the [SAM-IoT WG Development Board User Guide](https://github.com/MicrochipTech/MPLAB-Harmony-Reference-Apps/releases/latest/download/SAM_IoT_WG_Development_Board_User_Guide.pdf)

 ## Comments:
-- The application “sam_d21_iot/google_cloud_iot_core is developed by applying a patch (available in folder google_cloud_iot_core/firmware/app_patch”) to MPLAB Harmony v3.
-If you need to reconfigure or regenerate this demo using MHC, please refer the “Notes.txt” file under “google_cloud_iot_core/firmware/app_patch” folder.
-The patch is applied due to a known issue in the application.
-This issue is expected to be fixed in a future release of "reference_apps" repository.
 - This application demo builds and works out of box by following the instructions above in "Running the Demo" section.
 If you need to enhance/customize this application demo, you need to use the MPLAB Harmony v3 Software framework.
 Refer links below to setup and build your applications using MPLAB Harmony.
 	- [How to Setup MPLAB Harmony v3 Software Development Framework](https://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1000821)
 	- [How to Build an Application by Adding a New PLIB, Driver, or Middleware to an Existing MPLAB Harmony v3 Project](http://ww1.microchip.com/downloads/en/DeviceDoc/How_to_Build_Application_Adding_PLIB_%20Driver_or_Middleware%20_to_MPLAB_Harmony_v3Project_DS90003253A.pdf)